marty90/PyChromeDevTools/README.md

 ```
 By default it uses `localhost:9222`.

+You can connect directly to a `targetID` using the method `connect_targetID`.
+You must pass the `targetID` as parameter to this function.
+In this case, you avoid querying the json and finding the `tab id`.

 ## 3.1 Run commands
 To send a command to Chrome, just invoke the corresponding method on the ChromeInterface object, and pass the desired parameters.
 For example, to visit a page write: